Fiamē Naomi Mataʻafa: Lockdowns

-On 20 January 2022, ten passengers on a repatriation flight from Australia to Samoa tested positive for COVID 19.
+On 20 January 2022, ten passengers on a repatriation flight from Australia to Samoa tested positive for COVID-19.
 Fiamē subsequently announced that Samoa would be going into a 48-hour nationwide lockdown from 22 to 24 January.
-With the addition of five COVID cases reported, Fiamē announced on the evening of 24 January that a 72 hour extension of the lockdown would occur.
-On 26 January, Fiamē's government announced that the lockdown would continue for 24 hours.
-With no drastic rises in cases, Fiamē's government declared on 28 January that the nation would be exiting lockdown.
+With the addition of five COVID cases reported, Mataʻafa announced on the evening of 24 January that a 72 hour extension of the lockdown would occur.
+On 26 January, Mataʻafa's government announced that the lockdown would continue for 24 hours.
+With no drastic rises in cases, Mataʻafa's government declared on 28 January that the nation would be exiting lockdown.
 However, for two weeks, no more than 30 individuals would be allowed at gatherings.
 The opposition HRPP expressed discontent with the government's response, as they believed that the country was not ready to exit lockdown.
-Due to the full recovery of four COVID patients and no further reports of any additional cases, Fiamē declared on 11 February that the remaining restrictions imposed would be lifted, effective by that date.
+Due to the full recovery of four COVID patients and no further reports of any additional cases, Mataʻafa declared on 11 February that the remaining restrictions imposed would be lifted, effective by that date.
 The restrictions lifted included an end to the closure of schools, restaurants and nightclubs.
-Fiamē announced on 18 March that Samoa would be entering another lockdown after the first reported case of community transmission.
+Mataʻafa announced on 18 March that Samoa would be entering another lockdown after the first reported case of community transmission.
 During the second lockdown, Samoa experienced a dramatic increase in cases.
-In response, Fiamē increased support for vaccination campaigns.
+In response, Mataʻafa increased support for vaccination campaigns.
 She announced that the ease of restrictions would occur, beginning on 5 April.
-The following month, Fiamē allowed Samoan citizens to return and said that Samoa's international borders would fully re-open in August 2022.
+The following month, Mataʻafa allowed Samoan citizens to return and said that Samoa's international borders would fully re-open in August 2022.

 Awards

 In 2017, Mataʻafa was awarded the Stars of Oceania Individual's Award.
 In December 2018 she was awarded an honorary Doctor of Letters by the University of the South Pacific.
 As Minister of Natural Resources and Environment she was awarded the Ocean Stewardship Award in 2017 by Conservation International and the Ocean Health Index for her role in ushering in Samoa's Ocean Strategy.

-In December 2021 she was listed on the BBC's list of 100 inspiring and influential women from around the world for 2021.
+In December 2021, she was listed on the BBC's 100 Women for 2021.